top of page

 Parasite and its message transcendence beyond language

-Parasite’s win at the 2020 Oscars is a significant stepping stone in introducing South Korean films to global cinema as it has proven that distinctive cultural depictions can overcome language barriers in the international market.
-The film’s outstanding screenplay explores Korean society while reflecting broader themes of class warfare.
+Parasite’s win at the 2020 Oscars has been a stepping stone in introducing South Korean films to global cinema given the fact that it was able to prove that distinctive cultural depictions can overcome language barriers in the global market.
+The film’s outstanding screenplay explored Korean society while reflecting broader themes of class warfare.
 The picture of the relationship between the Kim and the Park family is not only a struggle between two social classes but a metaphor for the functioning of South Korean society.
 Each member of the two families symbolises another aspect of modern society.
 This is not new for Western societies, but Parasite differs due to its peculiar perspective on Asian society.
-Through the lens of Bong Joon-ho, the film masterfully contrasts the house of the Kim family with the penthouse of the Park family: the first space is a banjiha (half-basement apartments), a damp and dark space, representing poverty, while the second house is a clean, light space and shows the life of wealthy classes.
-Thus, by combining South Korea’s unique elements in storytelling with the topic of class inequality, Bong Joon-ho and his collaborators lead Parasite to stand out from other films.
+Through the lens of Bong Joon-ho, the film has masterfully contrasted the house of the Kim family with the penthouse of the Park family: the first space is a banjiha (half-basement apartments), a damp and dark space, representing poverty, while the second house is a clean, light space and shows the life of wealthy classes.

 Moreover, Parasite breaks the language barrier and expands the commercial opportunities for Asian cinema.
 As Lima-based film critic José Sarmiento Hinojosa has observed, the predominance of English-language content has prevented most American cinema audiences from adopting the habit of reading subtitles.
 He explained, “If cinema is seen as entertainment, the mindset is that nobody wants to pay to read subtitles; nobody wants to make that effort”.
 However, being one of the shortlisted Asian films for the Oscars, Parasite later won the support of international audiences, thus further validating itself in the Western cinema space and making more viewers access movies outside Hollywood (Yuen, 2020).
 With a high revenue of more than a hundred million dollars, this film has led to the discussion of how this film developed Asian representation in global cinema.
 In particular, Tom Quinn, the boss of the film’s American distribution company NEON, said, “I do not see a trend that foreign-language films are super popular in the U.S.,”.
 Similarly, Yoonhee Choi, head of international sales at CJ Entertainment which sold Parasite worldwide, commented that this film has opened a new market where the percentage of audiences watching Asian films has been increasing.